MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-animations.md

+---
+author: Mamaylya
+description: Learn how to change animation options for a 3D model in the Dynamics 365 Guides HoloLens app ms.author: mamaylya ms.date: 11/08/2021 ms.topic: article
+title: Change animation options for a 3D model in the Dynamics 365 Guides HoloLens app ms.reviewer: v-bholmes
+---

-# Change animation options in the Dynamics 365 Guides HoloLens app
+# Change animation options for a 3D model in the Dynamics 365 Guides HoloLens app

 IF you're working with a 3D model in the Microsoft Dynamics 365 Guides HoloLens app, and the 3D model includes multiple animations, you can select a specific animation to play back.
 You can also set playback options (speed, direction, and looping options).